deanblackborough/php-quill-renderer/README.md

 ## Description

-Simple Quill delta insert renderer, currently it only supports the attributes I require, 'italic', 'bold', 'underline' and 'strike', I will add support for additional attributes as I need them in Dlayer.
+Simple Quill delta insert renderer, currently it only supports the attributes listed below, I will add support for additional attributes as I need them in Dlayer.

 Created for use in [Dlayer](https://github.com/Dlayer/dlayer) but works as a stand-alone tool.